VeerleDepestele/Trends_in_AI/les12_0_AI_Act.md

 It's really important because that makes sure that they understand the opportunities, but also the risk of the technologies and they can make informed decisions.

 Remark that there is no specific requirement on the format or on the content of the training.
 It could be one hour or full day on-site training.
 With respect to the content, it's important that people know how AI Works, know the risks and the opportunities.
 People need to be aware of the risk before using a certain technology.
-It depends on their level of knowledge:
+It depends on their level of knowledge.
-- an AI engineer does not need a beginner course,
-- for non-IT people maybe does um some three tips for uh implementing AI literacy in your company

 For reaching the AI literacy goals in a company,